 Left uncorrected, the local clock runs at the offset and frequency resulting from its last update.
 An update is produced by an event that results in a valid clock selection.
 It consists of a signed 48-bit integer in whole milliseconds and fraction, with fraction point to the left of bit 32.
 If the magnitude is greater than the maximum aperture CLOCK.MAX, a step adjustment is required, in which case proceed as described later.
-Otherwise, the watchdog counter is set to zero and a gradual phase adjustment is performed.
-Normally, the update is computed by the NTP algorithms described previously; however, if the pps counter is greater than zero, the value of the seconds register is used instead.
+Otherwise, a gradual phase adjustment is performed.
+Normally, the update is computed by the NTP algorithms described previously; however, if the PPS counter is greater than zero, the value of the PPS-Adjust register is used instead.
 Let u be a 32-bit quantity with bits 0-31 set as bits 16-47 of the update.
 If some of the low-order bits of the update are unimplemented, they are set as the value of the sign bit.
 These operations move the fraction point of u to the left of bit 16 and minimize the effects of truncation and roundoff errors.
-Let b be the number of leading zeros of the absolute value of the compliance register and let c be the number of leading zeros of the watchdog counter, both of which are easily computed by compact loops.
+Let b be the number of leading zeros of the absolute value of the Compliance register and let c be the number of leading zeros of the Watchdog counter, both of which are easily computed by compact loops.
 Then, set b to and clamp it to be not less than zero.
 This represents the logarithm of the loop time constant.
 Then, set c to and clamp it to be not greater than NTP.MAXPOLL - NTP.MINPOLL.
 This represents the logarithm of the integration interval since the last update.
 The clamps insure stable operation under typical conditions encountered in the Internet.
-Then, compute new values for the clock-adjust and skew-compensation registers
+Then, compute new values for the Clock-Adjust and Skew-Compensation registers